chunkysteveo/OctoPrintAPI/README.md

 ## Release History
+* 1.1.1
+    * New functions and methods to use with the library, lots!
+You can now use POST to send commands to the printer and get it to do actions.
 * 1.1.0
     * It's a big update to this new library, but needed to allow it to work across all (probably) Arduino clients, and not just ESP8266.
 Big up to Brian Lough @witnessmenow for this update which swapped out HTTPClient to passing the (whatever) client TO the library instead.
 If you are using the library already - you will need to update your scripts to the new call staring call - Sorry!